chrisgrieser/zsh-magic-dashboard/README.md

 <!-- vale Google.FirstPerson = YES -->

 ## Configuration
 Export these variables in your `~/.zshrc`.
-The values displayed are the default values.
+The values displayed are the default.

 ```bash
 # Size of the dashboard